aws-samples/pixel-streaming-on-eks/docs/UNREAL_ENGINE_EN.md

 # How to Create a Pixel Streaming Project in Unreal Engine

 ## Summary
-- Build instructions for Pixel Streaming project to be used with EKS
+- Build instructions for Pixel Streaming project to be used with Amazon Elastic Kubernetes Service

 ## Prerequisites
-- OS : Windows
+- Operating System : Windows 10 or higher
-- UE : 5.0.3
+- Unreal Engine : 5.0.3 or higher
+- Visual Studio 2019 or higher

 ## Downloading UE and Creating a Project
 - Download and launch the Epic Games Launcher, select Unreal Engine > Library, click on the "+" on the right of ENGINE VERSIONS, and select the version you want to download.